Bryan-Corn/Election-Analysis/README.md

 Bootcamp module 3 Python

 ## Project OVerview
-To audit election results, the Colorado Board of Elections has requested that a script is delivered that will calculate and report:
+To audit election results provided in a csv file, the Colorado Board of Elections has requested that a script is delivered that will calculate and report:
 ```
   • The total number of votes cast
   • A complete list of candidates that received votes